Table of Contents_

 WHY WE LIKE IT: An RV air conditioner that has 8,000 BTUs of power to cool spaces ranging from 250 to 350 square feet with a dehumidifier mode for increased comfort and a 10-hour programmable sleep mode.

 No one wants a noisy air conditioner keeping them up while they’re trying to sleep.
 Or more importantly, many air conditioners have sleep modes that are limited to six hours of programmability.
 But if you’re the type who sleeps longer than that, this may not be compatible.
-We like the Honeywell MO08CESWB RV air conditioner because it has one of the longest programmable sleep modes that we found from our research.
+We like the Honeywell MO08CESWB RV air conditioner because it has one of the longest programmable sleep modes that we found in our research.
+For other great A/C recommendations, check out our brand comparison about Dometic IBIS 4 vs Harrier.

 You’ll get 8,000 BTUs which is compatible with spaces up to 350 square feet.
 This three-in-one solution includes a dehumidifier, but with a low 44-pints per day evaporation rate.
 Still, you’ll get a 24-hour programmable timer and continuous drainage that comes with a hose.
 As is common, this pick comes with wheels for increased mobility.
 You can also remove the filter to wash it and improve air quality.
 You may also be interested in the best dual hose portable air conditioner which uses a carbon filter for improved air quality and airflow.